katiecampbs/Nurture/README.md

 - Testing has been performed manually across each of the pages to ensure links work correctly.
 This includes the links in the header and footer, as well as the 'Request a brochure' button on the courses page
 - On the 'Request a brochure' page, each of the form entries has been marked as required, so I have tested that the user can only submit the form once each of these is filled out.
 I have also submitted forms as a test to see that the data is sent correctly
 - Chrome developer tools has been used to view the website across different viewport sizes, on different devices.
 This has enabled me to make the site reponsive, and design the elements so that they are user friendly regardless of screen size
+- [WebAIM](https://webaim.org/resources/contrastchecker/?fcolor=02AFD0&bcolor=FFFF00) was used to check the contrast between the text and the background.
+Consequently I found making the background body colour lighter increased accessibility for the user

 ## Bugs